 Another popular ETF strategy is to have ETFs as the core of your portfolio and stocks or other assets as the remainder.

-For example, UK investors might like to have half of their portfolio in a FTSE 100 ETF and then the remaining half split between investment trusts and individual stocks.
+For example, UK investors might like to have half of their portfolio in a UK 100 ETF and then the remaining half split between investment trusts and individual stocks.

 If you do go down this route then you are going to have to pick stocks, which means both exposing yourself to riskier assets and the need to do the extra leg-work of finding shares to buy.
 Have a read of our ‘how to invest in stocks’ guide if you are considering this.